PriyankaHichkad/AI-Research-Report-Generator/README.md

 ## Overview
 The **Automated Research Report Generator** is an AI-powered workflow that automatically gathers information on a given topic, summarizes key insights, and generates a structured research report.
 The system uses AI agents together with web search tools to collect relevant information and deliver the final report via email.

-The workflow is built using :contentReference[oaicite:0]{index=0} and demonstrates how AI agents can interact with external tools to automate multi-step tasks such as research, summarization, and communication.
+The workflow is built using n8n, a workflow automation platform that allows integration of AI models, APIs, and external tools to automate complex multi-step tasks.

 ---